 Street names include A-minus or zombie pills.

 Barbiturates can be used for anxiety or sleep disorders, but are not commonly prescribed for these conditions because of the greater risk of overdose.
 They are more commonly used in surgery or for sleep disorders.
-They include: